What Is Breast Reduction?

 While a large section of the population is looking to enhance the size of their breasts, some wish to make their breasts smaller.
 For them, breast reduction or reduction mammoplasty is the recommended procedure.

-A breast reduction surgery involves the removal of extra breast fat, skin and glandular tissue, which ultimately results in a more attractive and proportionate breast size vis-à-vis the remaining physique.
+A breast reduction surgery involves the removal of extra breast fat, skin, and glandular tissue, which ultimately results in a more attractive and proportionate breast size vis-à-vis the remaining physique.
 Further, breast reduction also helps in relieving the discomfort which comes with having very large breasts.

 Benefits of a Breast Reduction Procedure

-You will notice firmer and more uplifted breasts that look extremely youthful
+- You will notice firmer and more uplifted breasts that look extremely youthful

-It is also possible to reduce large nipples and/or stretched areolas with the breast reduction procedure; so, you can feel attractive with and without clothing
+- It is also possible to reduce large nipples and/or stretched areolas with the breast reduction procedure; so you can feel attractive with and without clothing

 After Surgery: What to Expect

+Patients worldwide vouch for the efficacy of the breast reduction procedure and the accompanying results.
 The new size of your breasts will also alleviate the physical restrictions and pain experienced before surgery.
-In addition to this, a better-proportioned and more attractive physique will naturally boost your self-image and self-confidence.
+Additionally, a better-proportioned and more attractive physique will boost your self-image and self-confidence.